Attic Insulation: How to Choose the Right One For Your Home

 R-Value

-When it comes to attic insulation, there’s really only one requirement that you need to look at: the R-value.
-For the uninitiated, the R-value is a measurement that shows how well your attic insulation can resist heat flow.
 With that in mind, make sure to determine what’s the recommended R-value in your area.
 In general, however, an attic’s R-value should always be between R-30 and R-49.
-If you live in an area that constantly faces cold weather, on the other hand, you have the option of going up to R-60.
+If you live in an area that constantly faces cold weather, you have the option of going up to R-60.

 Various Kinds of Attic Insulation

-The second kind of attic insulation that you can install is the loose-fill insulation, which is great for attics with very little headroom and have multiple obstructions.
+The second kind of attic insulation that you can install is the loose-fill insulation.
+Loose-fill is great for attics with very little headroom and have multiple obstructions.
 This attic insulation is usually blown over existing insulation and is available in fiberglass, cellulose and mineral wool.
 Of the three, roofing and attic insulation pros say cellulose is the most effective due to its R-value of 2.2 to 3.8 per inch.

 On the other hand, if you don’t mind spending a little extra on your attic insulation, consider spray foam insulation instead.
 This type of insulation will require the assistance of a professional but it has one of the highest R-values, with open-cell spray foam having an R-value of 3.5 per inch and closed-cell at 6.5 per inch.